skijl/Programmer-Advices/interview/JavaCore.md

 * static import: set of statements that is running when class is loaded.
 In this block we can write static members initialization code.
 > Object Class: supercalss for all hierarchy.
 Default superclass.
 > Wrapper Class: represents a primitive data type as an object (int <=> Integer)
-> **When do we need it?:**
-- Clone() method
-- Serialization - a process of converting object into a binary stream to transfer to other place (DB, Socket).
-Implements Serializiable.
-Static method doesn't serialize.
-Transient = ingnored.
 - Collections
 * Outboxing: make an object from primitive value
 * Unboxing: make a primitive from an object